 - Letters of Evaluation (All letters of evaluation are due December 13, 2019)

 All letters of evaluation should be submitted via the AMCAS Letter Service.
 The Committee on Admissions prefers a Premedical Committee report or letter packet.
 While the Medical School Admissions Requirements (MSAR) lists 6 as the maximum number of letter we accept, your file is marked as complete once your letter packet/committee letter or two letters of recommendation are received.

 When the AMCAS application is verified, applicants will receive instructions by email for completing the WFSM MD Secondary Application.
+All applicants are sent a secondary application.
 There is a $125 Secondary Application fee.
 The $125 secondary application fee is waived for those who receive the AMCAS fee waiver.
 We highly recommend that students review the previous year’s class profile to determine if their application is competitive and if returning a secondary application is in their best interest.
-Secondary applications due by November 30th, 2018; however, it is in an applicant’s best interest to turn it in as soon as possible for review purposes.
+Secondary applications due by November 29th, 2019; however, it is in an applicant’s best interest to turn it in as soon as possible for review purposes.
 We accept Visa, MC and Discover for the application fee.